Skip to content

 The Bentley was the second car to be presented with the Art of Bespoke Award – the first time was in August 2024 at The Quail, A Motorsports Gathering.

 The 3 Litre was Bentley’s very first car, an engineering marvel that elevated the fledgling company to the premier class of automotive marques almost immediately.
 Its four-cylinder engine was truly novel for the time – cast in one piece, it had a relatively small bore for full tax efficiency, but a long stroke that provided masses of torque.
-It also featured a single overhead camshaft that actuated four valves per cylinder via a pushrod and rocker setup – in original form it produced a healthy 70bhp.
+It also featured a single overhead camshaft that actuated four valves per cylinder via a pushrod and rocker set-up – in original form it produced a healthy 70bhp.

 This power was delivered to the road via a four-speed non-synchromesh gearbox, with the engine mounted in a steel ladder-frame chassis.
 It rode on solid-axle, semi-elliptic leaf springs with friction dampers.

 The 3 Litre was soon thrust into action on the motor sport scene, with early entries at the Indy 500 and the Isle of Man Tourist Trophy.
-However, it would be the Le Mans 24 Hours that would prove to be the defining success story for the car – after missing out on a podium at the very first running of the event in 1923, Bentley returned to win it a year later.
+However, it would be the Le Mans 24 Hours that would prove to be the defining success story for the car – after missing out on a podium at the very first running of the event in 1923, Bentley returned to win at La Sarthe a year later.
 So started a long love affair with Le Mans, and the foundation for Bentley’s sporting credentials.

 Road-going 3 Litres were supplied as rolling chassis, with bodies provided by independent coachbuilders.
-Over time the 3 Litre was upgraded, becoming more powerful and lighter, and would live on to 1929.
-In all, more than 1600 examples
+Over time the 3 Litre was upgraded, becoming lighter and more powerful, and it would live on to 1929.
+In all, more than 1600 examples left the Cricklewood factory.

 Get Magneto Magazine straight from publication to your door with a subscription.